QUT-Motorsport/QUTMS_Driverless/README.md

 # QUTMS_Driverless

+## Project Components

+There are multiple components within the Driverless team.
+Depending on what you're working on, you may not need to follow all the steps below.

+### Components

+1. Formula Student Driverless Simulator [Jump To](#1-run-fs-simulator---for-docker-with-wsl)

+    Running the FSDS on your machine and connecting the simulated vehicle with an autonmous system / tuning the simulated environement parameters / observing the simulated data (LIDAR data, cameras, car velocty, cones hit)

+2. Autonomous Software Development - Python [Jump To](#2-autonomous-software-development---python)

+    Develpoing the autonmous system that will run on the FSDS (and eventually in real life)

+3. Working with GitHub (Required)

+    ... { description here } ...

+4. ... { component here } ...

-# Run FS Simulator - For Docker with WSL
+## 1. Run FS Simulator - For Docker with WSL

 ## Set Up Repository

 Clone/download this repository into a folder in Windows using any method of choice.

 ## Set Up WSL

 ### Enable WSL

 To enable WSL, open command prompt and type:
 > `dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`

 and: